Firdos7691/AppConfigurationReadAndPush/README.md

 - As we know azure configuration provides a service to centrally manage application settings.
 - If we have more than one application and they uses same configuration settings, then no need to manage configuration settings individually to each application.
-- We simple create app configuration in azure and manage from there to all applications.
+- We simply create app configuration in azure and manage from there to all applications.

 ## Let&#39;s Start With Hands On Example: